Deltares/Koswat/docs/reference/koswat_surroundings.md

 - The required technique (repair, displace, nothing) for the type of infrastructure (also from `koswat_general.ini` settings) and its related costs (`koswat_costs.ini`).

 With the above values we know what's the __affected area__ of an infrastructure when a reinforced profile needs to be applied and therefore can estimate their costs.

+The distance from the reference point of the dike to the center point of the infrastructure is given.

 ### Infrastructures types